Big Ones at the Billfish 15000

 And the competition has produced some big fish in past years.
 The biggest black marlin ever caught during the Billfish 15000 was a 375kg whopper in 2000.
 Another 351kg specimen was caught in 2010.

 EXPECT BIG AND VARIED BILLFISH

 One of the most unique things about the tournament is that past statistics show that teams have been very successful in catching a wide variety of sailfish species in the competition.
 Indications are that most boats catch as much as five different species on the first day of the comp.
-Let’s hope this points to more very successful fishing as the tournament kicks off on 12 November 2018.
+Let’s hope this points to more very successful fishing this year.

 ABOUT THE BILLFISH 15000